kaapstorm/pregnant_justice/src/02_family_defence_foundation.rst

 Come on.
 You would too.
 Don't tell me you didn't look at John and it didn't cross your mind."

 "You are what you do Bill.
-I'm not fucking my husband's PA's huband.
+I'm not fucking my husband's P.A.'s huband.
 Because I'm not the stupid fucking piece of shit.
 You are, Bill.
 Jesus.
 You're such a cliché."

 "Yeah, you know why?
-You know why men fuck their PAs?
+You know why men fuck their P.A.s?
 Because being a man is like being chained to a five hundred pound gorilla.
 Sometimes your body just drags you.
 But you wouldn't know what that's like.
 Men and women are different, and you will never understand how difficult it